Photographer Ignacio Palacios uncovers a piece of paradise in the middle of the Outback.

 Getting there: Qantas operates daily flights from Perth to Paraburdoo and Newman – approximately two and three hours drive away respectively.
 Car rental is available at both airports; it is advisable to make the journey by 4WD.

-Where to stay: Karijini Eco Retreat is a multi-award winning indigenous-owned retreat, offering unpowered camp sites (from $30 per night) and dorm-style tents (from $120 per night).
+Where to stay: Karijini Eco Retreat is a multi-award winning indigenous-owned retreat, offering unpowered camp sites and dorm-style tents.

-But our pick is the deluxe eco tent with private ensuite (from $178 per night).
+But our pick is the deluxe eco tent with a private ensuite.
 The alfresco restaurant allows guests to dine under the outback stars whilst indulging in some quality cuisine.

-Need to know: A pass is required to enter the national park – prices for a day pass start from $11 per vehicle.
-Visit karijini.com for more details.
+Need to know: A pass is required to enter the national park – prices for a day pass start from $12 per vehicle.
+Visit the Karijini National Park website for more details.

 The best time to travel – and peak season – runs from May to September.
 The temperature can reach in the 30s during the day but nights can get quite cold, so pack some woollies.